 Our Analysis and Hands-on Test Results

 The Schwinn Arrow is a fixed wheel stroller with 16" alloy wheels and pneumatic air tires.
 It comes with a parent tray that has dual fin grip cup holders and smartphone tray.
 It has exposed rear dual shock absorbers, and a retractable canopy to keep passengers comfortable.
-The canopy also has a built in speaker for connection to an MP3 player or a smartphone.
+The canopy also has a built-in speaker for connection to an MP3 player or a smartphone.
 It has a rubberized handlebar that is slip resistant and a removable fleece seat pad that is machine washable.
 It comes with a 5 point harness, quick release wheels, dual brakes, and a double release folding system for extra safety.

-The Arrow has an adjustable handle that can help you attain the right biomechanics for running no matter what your height.
+The Arrow has an adjustable handle that can help you obtain the right biomechanics for running no matter what your height.
 The suspension is only average compared to the competition and it isn't adjustable so no matter what the terrain or how large your baby, it is what it is.
 This is better than not having suspension, but given that much of the competition is adjustable it is a disappointment.
 It doesn't offer adjustable tracking, and given that much of the competition does, especially the fixed wheel strollers, it is a disappointment and means you might be frustrated trying to keep a ride on track if it is slightly off kilter for some reason.
 It is one of the lighter weight options and it is easy to tilt back to turn while running so these things help prevent it from ranking at the bottom of the pack.
 It also has significant rolling resistance compared to the competition, with only 1 product having a higher resistance factor.

-For ease of pushing on hard surfaces it is about the same as the BOB Ironman.
+For ease of pushing on hard surfaces, it is about the same as the BOB Ironman.
 It is just a tad longer when tipped back, making it not the stroller to run a race through the store with.
-Of course it is pretty easy to push but of course it is harder to turn because of the fixed wheel and tippy on the side hill part in comparison to the competition.
-It pushes nicely in gravel, and easily rolls over bumps.
+Of course it is pretty easy to push but of course, it is harder to turn because of the fixed wheel and tippy on the side hill part in comparison to the competition.
+It pushes nicely in gravel and easily rolls over bumps.
 However, there is a lot of flex in the frame that makes it less responsive in general and kind of a pain to push for long distances.

 Ease of Use

 The under seat storage for the Arrow is large and has rear and side access.
 It has a max weight limit of 10 pounds, but it is hard to access and kind of a pain to get our large diaper bag into and out of.
-Both of the Schwinn stroller storage bins are terrible because of the bar in the back that blocks good access especially for larger items.
-We had trouble fitting the large bag in without fighting with it We almost tipped the stroller over trying to get it in.
+Both of the Schwinn stroller storage bins are terrible because of the bar in the back that blocks good access, especially for larger items.
+We had trouble fitting the large bag in without fighting with it.
+We almost tipped the stroller over trying to get it in.
 It would probably hold the same amount of items that are in the bag, but you'll have to take them out of the bag.

 The in canopy speaker is something of a joke and we wonder why they bothered.
 It is hot glued together and it is free standing with no cover.
-It looks like it is not going to stand the test of time, and the sound is no better than the speaker that comes on your smartphone or a portable speaker you could use with Bluetooth.
+It looks like it is not going to stand the test of time, and the sound is no better than the speaker that comes with your smartphone or a portable speaker you could use with Bluetooth.
 It is not weather resistant and it doesn't go loud enough for little ones to hear over passing traffic or winds at speed.
-It is more just a check the box for accessories, than it is a useful addition to the stroller wars.
+It is more just a check the box for accessories than it is a useful addition to the stroller wars.

 The seat on the Arrow is a one hand recline, but it is a little stiff and not intuitive.
-It the upright position it is 57 degrees from flat, and in its most reclined position it is 21 degrees.
+It the upright position it is 57 degrees from flat, and in its most reclined position, it is 21 degrees.
 The front edge of the seat curves down nicely with an adequate hard plastic foot rest that will likely wear well over time.

 The quality of the Arrow is not great and it earned the lowest score for this metric of only 5 of 10.
 The average quality score is 8 for this review and the Thule Glide earns a high of 10.